-Paleontology Filed Methods & Research (Summer A – 3, 4 or 5 credits)
+Paleontology Field Methods & Research (Summer A – 3, 4 or 5 credits)

 Join us this summer and get your hands dirty excavating dinosaur and mammal fossils and analyzing data that will contribute to research on the extinction of dinosaurs and the rise of mammals.

 This course is a five-week intro to paleontological field methods and research.
-Students develop skills in collecting, analyzing, and interpreting field data and designing research projects by participating in ongoing paleontological research on the Cretaceous-Paleogene mass extinction.
+Students develop skills in collecting, analyzing, and interpreting field data and designing research projects by participating in ongoing paleontological research on the Cretaceous-Paleogene mass extinction led by Dr. Greg Wilson’s lab.
 Topics include excavation of dinosaur, small vertebrate, and plant fossils, identification and curation of fossils, collection/interpretation of stratigraphic, diversity, and taphonomic data, and report writing.

-Lecture/Lab Component: Week 1 (on UW campus) consists of two 1.5-hr intro lectures on basic principles in field paleontology, geology, and taphonomy as well as the scientific context of the field research.
-Week 5 (on UW campus) consist of four 2-hr lab sessions to curate collected fossil specimens, analyze data, and present final reports.
+Lecture/Lab Component: Week 1 (on UW campus, June 18–21) consists of two introductory lectures and 3-4 lab activities that will cover basic principles in field paleontology, geology, and taphonomy as well as the scientific context of the field research.
+Week 5 (on UW campus, July 12–17) consist of four 2-hr lab sessions to curate collected fossil specimens, analyze data, and present final reports.

-Field Component: For Weeks 2, 3, and 4 (Jun 30-Jul 18), we operate out of the Hell Creek State Park of NE Montana.
+Field Component: For Weeks 2, 3, and 4 (June 22–July 11), we operate out of the Hell Creek State Park of NE Montana.
 Students first learn basic field techniques in paleontology and geology and gain familiarity with the context of ongoing research in the area.
 Students then engage in group projects that form the basis of their final report.
 More info here: field information, field equipment, Montana fieldwork, Charles M. Russell Wildlife Refuge.

-Entry Code: Please contact Greg Wilson at firstname.lastname@example.org for an entry code.
+Entry Code: Please contact Dave Grossnickle at email@example.com for an entry code.
 Preference will be given to Paleobiology minors.
 No prerequisites necessary.